tatumio/doc/docs/rpc/utxo-blockchains/bch-rpc-documentation/transactions/sendrawtransaction.md

 ### Overview

-The `sendrawtransaction` method submits a serialized raw transaction to the Bitcoin network.
+The `sendrawtransaction` method submits a serialized raw transaction to the network.
 If the transaction is well-formed and valid, it will be propagated to the network and included in a mined block.

 This method is commonly used in conjunction with [`createrawtransaction`](createrawtransaction.md), or other methods to construct and sign raw transactions before broadcasting them.